Fire sale: Baseball

-Outside of MLB
+Other sports

 The Ottawa Senators had a fire sale during the 2018–19 season.
 Several star players like Matt Duchene, Mike Hoffman, Mark Stone and team captain Erik Karlsson were traded in exchange for declining veterans, prospects and draft picks.
-Many perceived the fire sale as Senators' management being unwilling to sign his stars to long-term, expensive extensions, as many of them would be eligible to become free agents after the season.
+Many perceived the fire sale as Senators' management being unwilling to sign stars to long-term, expensive extensions, as many of them would be eligible to become free agents after the season.
 The Senators would finish dead last in 2018–19, while their former stars found success on other teams, and fan attendance and support dropped significantly due to a lack of good will with Senators ownership and the fanbase.

-In Association Football, clubs which go through financial troubles and/or are relegated & dropped into a lower division may need to go through a fire sale to reduce their operating expenses or in an effort to recover additional funding to replace the funding lost from being in the inferior division.
-Players who are deemed to have overinflated wages and/or a lack of quality may also be sold for low transfer fees, or even on a free transfer in order to get their wage off the books.
+In association football, clubs which go through financial troubles or are relegated and dropped into a lower division may need to go through a fire sale to reduce their operating expenses or replace the revenue lost from leaving the superior division.
+Players who are deemed to have overinflated wages or a lack of quality may be sold for low or no transfer fees in order to get their wage off the books.